 Flexibility clause

-It was used particularly in the 1970s and 1980s to increase the competence of the EU before the adoption of the Single European Act (SEA) in 1987, which introduced more specific articles and chapters empowering the EU to legislate in areas such as environment, research, development and regional policy.
+It was used particularly in the 1970s and 1980s to increase the competence of the EU before the adoption of the Single European Act (SEA) in 1987, which introduced articles that are more specific and chapters empowering the EU to legislate in areas such as environment, research, development and regional policy.